-Hey, I am the developer of Wizards and Warlords, a fantasy strategy game currently in development and beta testing, with an Early Access on Steam coming soon.
+Hey, I am the developer of Wizards and Warlords, a fantasy strategy game currently in Early Access.
 As you can tell this thread was posted quite some years ago, so I've made some changes to the original post to keep it up to date.
 I am a programmer with a few decades of experience, some of that in the games industry, and some in other areas of software development.
 This is a project I work on in my spare time - I have a full-time job and a family, which explains why it's taken some time to get to this point.

 The game is turn-based and takes place in a randomly generated fantasy world, represented by a map of hexagonal tiles.
 The player takes control of a Wizard or a Warlord, starting with a small holding, a few followers and a small army.
 The world is populated by city-states, tribes, monsters, races, dungeons, cults, religions and ancient evils - and of course, rival wizards and warlords.